 String literals are written with either double or single-quotes ("foo" or 'bar').
+They do not imply trailing zeroes as in C; "foo" represents three bytes not four.
 As with integer literals, their type can vary, but they are implicitly convertible to bytes1, ..., bytes32, if they fit, to bytes and to string.